the-ant-and-the-grasshopper

 It is this: ‘Work hard today, to prepare for tomorrow.’

-Indeed, the Ant and the Grasshopper short story is all about being Prepared.
-Children must learn that if they work hard in the Now, they will never find themselves in the vulnerable grasshopper’s position.
-Further, they will come to rely on themselves, instead of others.
+Indeed, The Ant and the Grasshopper short story is all about being prepared.
+Children must learn that if they work hard in the present, they will never find themselves in the vulnerable grasshopper’s position.
+Further, they will come to rely on themselves instead of others.

 The ant, too, can learn something of vital importance from the grasshopper.
 When she was busy working in the Springtime, she was not happy.
 It seemed that all of her mental energy was spent thinking about the Future, and working towards weaving a blanket of security.

-We can take inspiration here, from the well-known phrase, ‘All Work and no Play, makes Jack a dull boy.’
-This is yet another moral of the ant and grasshopper story, that needs to be imbibed by all children.
-Especially in today’s day and age, where competition is so intense it put a lot of children through undue stress.
+We can take inspiration here from the well-known phrase, ‘All Work and no Play, makes Jack a dull boy.’
+This is yet another moral of the ant and grasshopper story that needs to be imbibed by all children.
+Especially in today’s day and age, where competition is so intense that it puts a lot of children through undue stress.
 All this, to get better grades.

-Children must be made to understand, that it’s not only Hard Work that makes for good use of the extra time we have on our hands.
-They must be taught that it is important to use their time well, with the goal of adding some Meaning to their lives.
+Children must be made to understand that it’s not only hard work that makes for good use of the extra time we have on our hands.
+They must be taught that it is important to use their time well, to add some meaning to their lives.

-What this means is, they should spend the free time they have in doing Constructive things.
-This could be reading, playing a sport or even, pursuing something creative, like Painting!
+What this means is that they should spend the free time they have doing constructive things.
+This could be reading, playing a sport, or even pursuing something creative, like painting!

 What’s more, this is a tale they will visit in their minds time and again, whenever they find themselves in a dilemma over how to use their valuable time.